 Abbreviated Prescribing Information:

-Xaluprine® (mercaptopurine) 20 mg/ml oral suspension:
+Xaluprine® (mercaptopurine monohydrate) 20 mg/ml oral suspension:

 Please refer to the full Summary of Product Characteristics and the treatment protocol when prescribing Xaluprine.

-Indications: For the treatment of acute lymphoblastic leukaemia (ALL) in adults, adolescents and children.
+Indication: For the treatment of acute lymphoblastic leukaemia (ALL) in adults, adolescents and children.

-Dose and Administration: The dose is governed by cautiously monitored haematotoxicity and should be carefully adjusted to suit the individual patient.
-Starting or target doses generally vary between 25 – 75 mg/m2 body surface area per day, but should be lower in patients with reduced or absent TPMT and/or NUDT15 activity.
+Dosage and Administration: The dose is governed by cautiously monitored haematotoxicity and should be carefully adjusted to suit the individual patient.
+Starting or target doses generally vary between 25 – 75 mg/m2 body surface area per day but should be lower in patients with reduced or absent TPMT and/or NUDT 15 activity.
 Elderly Monitor renal and hepatic function and if there is any impairment, consider reducing the dose.
 Renal impairment Consider reduced starting doses.
 Monitor patients for dose related adverse reactions.
 Hepatic impairment Consider reduced starting doses.
 Monitor patients for dose related adverse reactions.
 Switching between tablet and oral suspension and vice versa The oral suspension and tablet are not bioequivalent.
 Intensified haematological monitoring is advised on switching formulations.
 Administration Redisperse by shaking vigorously at least for 30 seconds prior to dosing.
 Xaluprine should be taken in the evening and may be taken with food or on an empty stomach.
 Standardise the method of administration.
 Xaluprine should not be taken with milk or dairy products.
 Xaluprine should be taken at least 1 hour before or 2 hours after milk or dairy products.
 Water should be taken after each dose.

 Contraindications: Hypersensitivity to the active substance or to any of the excipients.
 Concomitant use with yellow fever vaccine.

 Undesirable Effects: Refer to the SmPC for full list.
-Very common Bone marrow suppression leading to leucopenia and thrombocytopenia.
-Common Anaemia, anorexia, stomatitis, diarrhoea, vomiting, nausea, biliary stasis and hepatotoxicity.
-Uncommon Bacterial and viral infections, infections associated with neutropenia, arthralgia, skin rash, drug fever, pancreatitis, oral ulceration and hepatic necrosis.
-Unknown Hepatosplenic T-cell lymphoma, hypoglycaemia, portal hypertension, nodular regenerative hyperplasia, sinusoidal obstruction syndrome, photosensitivity reaction and erythema nodosum.
-Rare Neoplasms, skin cancers, sarcomas and uterine cervical cancer in situ, facial oedema, alopecia and transient oligospermia.
+Very common Bone marrow suppression, leucopenia and thrombocytopenia.
+Common Anaemia, anorexia, diarrhoea, vomiting, nausea, biliary stasis and hepatotoxicity.
+Uncommon Bacterial and viral infections, infections associated with neutropenia, arthralgia, skin rash, drug fever, oral ulceration and hepatic necrosis.
+Not known Hepatosplenic T-cell lymphoma, hypoglycaemia, pellagra, stomatitis, cheilitis, portal hypertension, nodular regenerative hyperplasia, sinusoidal obstruction syndrome, photosensitivity reaction, erythema nodosum, mucosal inflammation and coagulation factors decreased.
+Rare Neoplasms, skin cancers, sarcomas and uterine cervical cancer in situ, facial oedema, alopecia and transient oligospermia, pancreatitis.
 Very rare Secondary leukaemia, myelodysplasia and intestinal ulceration.
+Overdose: There is no known antidote to Xaluprine.
+Monitor the blood picture and if necessary provide general supportive measures, together with appropriate blood transfusion.
+Activated charcoal or gastric lavage can be undertaken within 60 minutes of ingestion.

-Shelf-life: 18 months; 56 days after first opening.
+Shelf life: 18 months; 56 days after first opening.

-Storage: Do not store above 25ºC.
+Storage: Do not store above 25°C.

 Legal category: POM